Tomorrow (1972 film)

-Tomorrow is a 1972 American drama film directed by Joseph Anthony.
-The screenplay was written by Horton Foote, adapted from a play he wrote for Playhouse 90 that was based on a 1940 short story by William Faulkner in the short story collection Knight's Gambit.
+Tomorrow is a 1972 American drama film directed by Joseph Anthony and starring Robert Duvall and Olga Bellin.
+The screenplay was written by Horton Foote, adapted from a play he wrote for Playhouse 90 that was itself based on a 1940 short story by William Faulkner in the short story collection Knight's Gambit.
 The PG-rated film was filmed in the Mississippi counties of Alcorn and Itawamba.
 Although released in 1972, it saw limited runs in the U.S. until re-released about ten years later.
+Duvall has called the film one of his personal favorites.